plop91/Agent-Swarm/Agents/test_agent_creator/files/AgentSwarmREADME.md

 whole.
 The security manager will be responsible for the creation of new security measures/policies and the editing of security measures.

+#### Agent: flow manager

+The flow manager is a monitoring agent.
+The flow manager will be responsible for the monitoring of the data flow, if the monitoring agent detects a problem or an inefficiency it will report it to the agent evaluator.

 #### Agent: data manager

 The data manager is responsible for the storage of data.
 The data manager will be responsible for the creation of new